osobotu/momo_finance_agent/README.md

 # MoMo Finance Agent
-Gain insights from your SMS!
+Gain insights from your MTN MoMo SMS history.

-The project features the following:
+This project demonstrates how raw mobile money SMS alerts can be transformed into structured financial insights and queried using an LLM-powered agent.

+## Features

-1. Parses MTN MoMo-like SMS alerts and normalizes them to transactions.
+1. Parses MTN MoMo–style SMS alerts and normalizes them into structured transactions.
-2. Generates weekly/monthly/yearly spend reports.
+2. Generates weekly, monthly, and yearly spending reports.
-3. Exposes the analytics as tools an LLM can call.
+3. Exposes transaction analytics as deterministic tools that an LLM can call (no hallucinated totals).

+The agent uses tool calling to retrieve and aggregate data, ensuring all numerical results come from verified computations.

 ## Quickstart
 ### 1. Create environment and install dependencies